Embedded-2/Battleship-Nuvuton-Nu140/README.md

 - Leds, buttons, LCD (build-in component)
 - Interrupt
-- Uart to send signals from another board or computer Moreover, build-in functions is strictly prohibited when we are required to configure each bit to enable and utilize board components.
+- Uart to send signals from another board or computer
 ## Game rules
 ## Installation
 1. Have Nuvuton Nu140 (minimum requirement :v)